Orchestre National de France: History

 The orchestra was founded as the Orchestre national by decree on 18 February 1934, by the French minister of Posts Jean Mistler, as an ensemble of 80 musicians, with Désiré-Emile Inghelbrecht as musical director.
-The orchestra musicians were under exclusive engagements, prohibiting them to play with other orchestras as the orchestra of the Opera.
+The orchestra musicians were under exclusive engagements, prohibiting them to play with other orchestras such as the orchestra of the Paris Opera.
 Their first concert occurred at the Conservatoire de Paris on 13 March 1934.
 The main conductors in the orchestra's early years were Inghelbrecht, Roger Désormière and Eugène Bigot, as well as Inghelrecht's assistant conductor at the time, Manuel Rosenthal.

 In 1939, half of the musicians were mobilized in the French army.
 The other half of the orchestra settled in Rennes between 26 October 1939 and 16 June 1940, when bombings on the city forced the orchestra to be disbanded.
 The Vichy government then recreated the orchestra in March 1941.
 The orchestra was based in Marseille, without Jewish musicians, who were excluded (among them Clara Haskil's sister, the violinist Jeanne Haskil).
 The orchestra returned to Paris on 1 March 1943.
 Since 1944, the orchestra has been based in the Théâtre des Champs-Élysées in Paris, where it occasionally plays in the pit for opera productions.

 After the Liberation of France, after examination of his role under the occupation, Inghelbrecht was replaced by Manuel Rosenthal as principal conductor.
-The orchestra is reorganized and placed under the responsibility of the national radio, the Radiodiffusion Nationale, which became Radiodiffusion Française on 23 March 1945.
+The orchestra was reorganized and placed under the responsibility of the national radio, the Radiodiffusion Nationale, which became Radiodiffusion Française on 23 March 1945.
 Further modifications to the French national radio organisation name were Radiodiffusion-Télévision Française (RTF) on 9 February 1949, then Office de radiodiffusion-télévision française on 27 June 1964, and finally Radio France on 1 January 1975.
 The name of the orchestra was progressively modified in accordance with these changes in organization.